Table of Contents

 Often, the perpetrators have medical knowledge, so about one-third of those affected work in the medical field.
-This combination of the strong need for attention and the necessary knowledge is the dangerous basis for the disorder, which, according to the World Health Organization, counts as one of the artificial disorders.
-Often, the perpetrators have already experienced abuse in the past or have been very often in hospital.
+This combination of a strong need for attention and the necessary knowledge is the dangerous basis for the disorder, which, according to the World Health Organization, counts as one of the artificial disorders.
+Often, the perpetrators have already experienced abuse in the past or have been very often in the hospital.

-- Unstable medical history, which is told differently by different care receivers
+- Unstable medical history, which is told differently by different care receivers.

-- The health status improves in the absence of the mother
+- The health status improves in the absence of the mother.

-- Parents are perfectly informed about the disorder
+- Parents are perfectly informed about the disorder.

-- Parents have a history of abuse or an eating disorder
+- Parents have a history of abuse or an eating disorder.

 Types of Mothers with Munchausen Syndrome by Proxy

-The Help Seekers are often anxious-depressive personality types that flee from a violent situation or excessive demands.
+The help seekers are often anxious-depressive personality types that flee from a violent situation or excessive demands.
 If they receive help, they usually refrain from abuse, as they are primarily concerned with receiving care and attention.

-The Doctor Addicts go usually with their older children from one doctor to another.
+The doctor addicts usually go with their older children from one doctor to another.
 They invent symptoms and break off treatments frequently, especially psychiatric measures.

-If there is a suspicion of the presence of Munchausen syndrome, a careful procedure is required.
-Without a trusting relationship, it becomes very difficult to persuade the mother to a treatment and not to scare her, so that ultimately no interventions are possible because she changes the doctor or even moves out.
-On the other hand, the damage to the child must also be prevented.
-This is a dangerous tightrope walk.
+If there is a suspicion of the presence of Munchausen syndrome by proxy, a careful procedure is required.
+Without a trusting relationship, it is very difficult to persuade the mother to undergo treatment, so that ultimately no interventions are possible because she changes the doctor or even moves out.
+However, damage to the child must also be prevented.